GSA/training-pathway-data-practitioner/codealong-version-control/Lab_1.md

 7. When your issue looks ready to go, click **Submit new issue**.

-You should now see your new issue.
-There will be a comment field below it, allowing anyone to comment on your issue.
+You should now see your new issue. **Make a note of your issue number; you'll need it later on in Lab 4!** Your issue number is next to the title of your issue.

 ![screenshot of a new GitHub issue](assets/lab1_issue.png)